andmccallum/Pi-Zero-Pi0-Quatum-Data-Processor/README.md

 Full rep for GPi04N Quantum Gravitational Math
 The G⁴=1 Framework: A Unified Approach to π-Encoding, Prime Numbers, and Quantum Gravity

-Has full Mathmatical build no other library required, after install called by "Pi0" by command line.
+Has full Mathmatical build no other library required, after install called by "Pi0".
+Please teach it with the text files, and allow it to process your data in abstract and rational form.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%